hilbix/apt-cacher-ng-proxy/README.md

 - Because `apt-cacher-ng` suddenly refused to download `https` URLs from apache.jfrog.io
 - Because I was unable to configure `apt-cacher-ng` to properly use `tinyproxy`
 - Because `apt-cacher-ng` is not able to use HTTP/1.0 proxies which close the connection on each request

+CONNECT?

+- Not supported by purpose .. yet

 License?